Organized Crime and Corruption Reporting Project: Daily Updates

-The website of the organization provides daily updates about alleged instances of corruption and organized crime around the world, which reach 6 million readers every month.
+The website of the organization provides daily updates about alleged instances of corruption and organized crime around the world.

 OCCRP Aleph

 OCCRP Aleph is an investigative data platform containing an archive of government records and open databases.
 OCCRP grants access to journalists and activists on a case by case basis.

 Luxembourg ultimate beneficial owner database

 The UBO register does not allow search-by-owner-name, only company name or registration number.
 OCCRP received, from Le Monde, 3.3 million documents about 140,000 Luxembourg companies, scraped from the registry.
 Reporting about this are: